UNiTE by 2030 to End Violence against Women campaign

-Initiated and led by the UNiTE campaign Global Youth Network, Orange Day calls upon activists, governments and UN partners to mobilize people and highlight issues relevant to preventing and ending violence against women and girls, not only once a year, on 25 November (International Day for the Elimination of Violence against Women), but every month.
+Orange Day calls upon activists, governments, and UN partners to wear the colour orange, mobilize people and raise awareness, and take action to prevent and end VAWG, not only once a year, on 25 November (the International Day for the Elimination of Violence against Women), but every month.

-25 July – Addressing violence against women and girls in the informal economy
+Orange Day 25 July – 25 August 2022: Addressing trafficking as a form of violence against women and girls

 - May/June 2022 (Theme: Ending violence against women and girls in the context of conflicts)

 - February/March 2022 (Theme: Ending violence against women and girls in the context of climate change) and the annex to this action circular (Theme: Agreed conclusions CSW66: From policy to action).

 Ending gender-based violence in the context of COVID-19

 To address the escalation of violence against women and girls in the context of the COVID-19 pandemic, in April 2020 the United Nations Secretary-General urged all governments to make the prevention and redress of VAWG a key part of their national response plans for COVID-19.
 The appeal was answered in a statement by 146 Member States and Observers who expressed strong support.